MmagdyHafezZ/pitch/docs/architecture/MicroServices/Simulation/SIMULATION_ARCHITECTURE.md

 - Topic modeling extracts main themes
 - Sentiment analysis scores emotional tone per segment

-An Enrichment record is created in the Enrichment Repository with summary, topics, sentiment, and entities.
+MongoDB EnrichedTranscript updated with enrichment{}:

+- summary, topics[], sentiment{}, entities{}, highlights[]

-The Ingestion Job Repository updates the job with status="completed", transcriptId, and completedAt timestamp.
+The Ingestion Job Repository updates the job in PostgreSQL with status="completed", transcriptId, and completedAt timestamp.

-If the pipeline is "full", the Indexer Service generates embeddings for each segment using a sentence transformer model and stores them in the Embedding Repository (pgvector) for future RAG queries.
+If the pipeline is "full", the Indexer Service:

+- Generates embeddings for each segment using a sentence transformer model
+- Stores them in PostgreSQL Embedding Repository (pgvector) for future RAG queries

 The Event Bus emits `analytics.updated` event with transcriptId and job metadata.